-We have numerically integrated the flow equations of the functions $\cU_k$, $\cDelta_{2,k}$, and $\cZ_k$ at criticality in dimensions two and three, see \cref{app:FRG} for details.
+We have numerically integrated the flow equations of the functions $\cU_k$, $\cDelta_{2,k}$, and $\cZ_k$ at criticality in two and three dimensions, see \cref{app:FRG} for details.
 We now discuss the results and estimate the convergence, comparing our results to MC simulations in the next section.

-\cref{fig:rate_3d} and \cref{fig:rate_2d} show the rate functions $I(s)=\cU_{k=0}(s)$ and functions $\cZ(s)=\cZ_{k=0}(s)$ in dimension three and two respectively.
+\cref{fig:rate_3d} and \cref{fig:rate_2d} show the rate functions $I(s)=\cU_{k=0}(s)$ and functions $\cZ(s)=\cZ_{k=0}(s)$ in dimensions three and two, respectively.
 We find that the rate function has a minimum and grows as a power law at larger $s$ (see also below).
 On the other hand, the function $\cZ$ has a rather weak variation, with a maximum slightly further than the minimum of the rate function.

-\cref{fig:rate_3d} also shows the LPA results, which allows for computing the DE2 uncertainty (shown as shaded bands).
+\cref{fig:rate_3d} also shows the LPA results, which allow for computing the DE2 uncertainty (shown as shaded bands).
 To estimate this uncertainty, we compare two consecutive truncations—LPA and DE2—following the convergence arguments of \cite{Balog2019,de_polsi_precision_2020}.
 In practice, each successive order in the derivative expansion reduces the error on observables by roughly a factor between $\tfrac{1}{9}$ and $\tfrac{1}{4}$.
-We therefore define the most conservative error bar at DE2 order to be one‐quarter of the difference between the LPA and DE2 rate function curves.
+We therefore define the most conservative error bars at DE2 order to be one‐quarter of the difference between the LPA and DE2 rate function curves.

-All FRG computations in three dimensions use the exponential regulator, with optimal prefactor $\alpha_{\rm opt}\approx4.65$ at LPA and $\alpha_{\rm opt}\approx1.30$ at DE2.
-At these parameters, the DE2 approximation yields $\eta\approx0.0455$ and $\nu\approx0.6275$, compared to the conformal‐bootstrap benchmarks $\eta_{\rm CB}=0.0363\ldots$ and $\nu_{\rm CB}=0.6300\ldots$ \cite{Kos2016}.
+All FRG computations in three dimensions use the exponential regulator (see Eq.~\eqref{eq:exp_reg}), with optimal prefactor $\alpha_{\rm opt}\approx4.65$ at LPA and $\alpha_{\rm opt}\approx1.3$ at DE2, obtained from the Principle of Minimal Sensitivity, see \cref{app:FRG}.
+The dependence of our results on $\alpha$ is discussed in \cref{app:alpha}.
+At these parameters, the DE2 approximation yields $\eta\approx0.0455$ and $\nu\approx0.6275$, compared to the conformal‐bootstrap benchmarks $\eta_{\rm CB}=0.0363\ldots$ and $\nu_{\rm CB}=0.6300\ldots$~\cite{Kos2016}.
 Varying the regulator shape has a negligible effect on the rate function relative to the LPA/DE2 difference.
 Note that this methodology gives us an error estimate for $\cZ$ as well, since, even though it is a constant in $s$ at LPA, it is still rescaled non-trivially using the prescriptions \cref{eq:rescaling}.